Diderot-Language/examples/circle/README.md

-## circle.diderot: Mutually-repelling particles on a unit-circle
+## circle.diderot: Mutually-repelling particles on a unit circle

 This example computes a system of mutually-repelling particles constrained to the unit circle.
 The particles are initialized from a given sequence of a